Bijman/srb2bld/README.md

 - Ncurses,
 - Docker or Podman (Linux and Windows only),
 - GNU Stow (Linux and macOS only),
-- FUSE or Libfuse2/Fuse-libs (Linux only),
 - Patchelf (Linux only),
 - GDK-Pixbuf (Linux only),
+2. AppImage building (Linux only, 32-bit versions of packages are needed too for old SRB2 builds like SRB2 Final Demo and SRB2 JTE):
+- Fuse/Libfuse2/Fuse-libs,
+- File,
+- Zlib/Zlib1g/Zlib-ng-compat/Libz1,
-- Flatpak (Linux only),
+3. Flatpak building (Linux only):
+- Flatpak,
-- Flatpak-builder (Linux only),
+- Flatpak-builder.

-- Optionally for updating icons and menu entries: gtk-update-icon-cache or kservice (can be part of GNOME or KDE desktop environment package) (Linux only).
+Optionally for updating icons and menu entries: gtk-update-icon-cache or kservice (can be part of GNOME or KDE desktop environment package) (Linux only).
 Windows users need to also have installed Git Bash or MSYS to run this script.

 As for macOS users, they need to install these additional dependencies: